 Tweens Read August is a 14 day event taking place for the first two weeks of August.
 I’ll be hosting authors, regardless of debut year, whose books I’m the most excited for.
 Each day, I’ll announce who the next author is at the end of the post.
 There’s also a giveaway going on, so be sure to check that out!

-Here’s a little bit about it:
+Here’s a little bit about her debut:

-Release Date: November 8th, 2016
+Release Date: March 1st, 2016

 Add to Goodreads